 I told him the truth.
 I really do like being a lawyer.
 I work with people who are Deaf, and it’s tough work for very little reward.
 My wife says I have an absolute lock on a community of people who can’t afford to pay me.
 I tend to win, but there is not much money in winning a case under the Americans with Disabilities Act.
 More than that, unlike physical access which deals in permanent structural changes like ramps and widening doorways, the accommodations I fight for are creatures of the moment.

 An interpreter is not fixture.
 The interpreter is not there anytime the person who is Deaf needs one.
 Even if a doctor or lawyer or other professional agrees to provide an interpreter this time, they may not next time.
 So I tend to fight the same battles, sometimes with the same doctors and lawyers and bankers that I already fought three times before.

 The Defendants I face can understand paying for a ramp, it’s a one time expense and helps more customers to access their business.
-But its different with people who are Deaf, it’s not a single expense and it’s just this one person and, they are paying for this one person to have access to them.
+But it’s different with people who are Deaf, an interpreter is not a one time expense but it’s just this one person and, they are paying for this one person to have access to them.
 Not just the business, they are paying so somene can have access to their very selves.
-“I’m not paying so someone I don’t want to talk to can talk to me,” they Think.
-Often they are wrong, but always seem to think they have a better defense the next time.
+“I’m not paying so someone I don’t want to talk to can talk to me,” they think.
+Often I have to show them that they are wrong, and they will in fact be paying for just that.
+They always seem to think they will have a better defense the next time.

 I just do.